 The Quilter Cheviot AIM Strategy provides a professionally researched and managed portfolio of AIM-listed securities for those clients who want to shelter part of their estate from IHT.

 Our Quilter Cheviot AIM Strategy is a service available for those clients in which you are currently assessing their estate planning needs.
 Quilter Cheviot’s AIM strategy will provide a professionally researched, managed portfolio of AIM-listed companies that qualify for Business Relief (previously known as Business Property Relief).

 The Quilter Cheviot AIM strategy service needs to be held for a minimum of two years in order for the assets within the portfolio to be able to qualify for Business Relief.
 The assets must be held at the time of death in order to qualify for relief from inheritance tax.

-Investors in the service gain access to a portfolio of AIM listed companies approved by Quilter Cheviot with additional research from Old Mutual Global Investors.
+Investors in the service gain access to a portfolio of AIM listed companies approved by Quilter Cheviot with additional research from Merian Global Investors.

 The portfolio will contain AIM listed stocks covering a variety of industry sectors.
 The main objectives of the portfolio will be to make sure, as far as possible, that the investments selected within the portfolio are likely to qualify for Business Relief, thereby mitigating a potential inheritance tax (IHT) liability on the part of the investor.

 Quilter Cheviot will consider these requirements ahead of any long-term potential performance when selecting stocks to invest in.